 Heads up, foodies!
 If you’ve been searching for traditional Finnish food in the capital but coming up short, then we have a tip for you.
-Restaurant KarlJohan is a hidden gem that is known mostly by the locals, and which offers a menu that contains several hard-to-find Finnish classics.
+Restaurant KarlJohan is a hidden gem that is known mostly by locals, with a menu that contains several hard-to-find Finnish classics.

 The street-level restaurant is on Yrjönkatu, between the Forum Shopping Centre and the historic Hotel Torni.
 Despite its central location, its position on a quiet street bend makes it easy to miss, particularly as it’s surrounded by the impressively distracting historic architecture all around.

-Far more difficult to find are the old, European classic dishes that you can find on the KarlJohan menu, which consists of authentic Finnish cuisine with a personal touch.
+Far more difficult to find are the old, European classic dishes that are on KarlJohan’s menu, which consists of authentic Finnish cuisine with a personal touch.
 Many of these dishes originated in Eastern Europe and having been introduced to Finland, evolved into Finnish traditions in their own way.

 You would be hard-pressed to find restaurants offering sweetbreads and offal delicacies in the city centre.
 These dishes form a core part of KarlJohan’s daily menu, together with vorschmack, a classic dish which can be enjoyed as either an appetizer or as a main course.

-KarlJohan’s lunch menu has a wide range of options, with around 10 dishes, and the à la carte menu offers 7 starters and 8 main courses and 5 different desserts.
+KarlJohan’s lunch menu has a wide range of options, with around 10 dishes.
+The à la carte menu offers 7 starters and 8 main courses and 5 different desserts.
 You can also select from one of the three set menus, which includes the 5-course chef’s tasting menu.

 A Family Affair